All Commissions

 IOU

-Northwestern Vermont including Chittenden, Franklin, and Addison counties; sole natural gas distribution utility in Vermont
+Northwestern Vermont natural gas distribution serving Chittenden, Franklin, and Addison counties; only significant natural gas distribution utility in the state

 Key Issues